mui/material-ui/docs/pages/careers/developer-advocate.md

 ### Tasks and initiatives you might take on

-- Create tutorials for migrating from competitor products
+- Create tutorials to ease the migration from competitor products
 - Improve the Algolia search experience
 - Own community GitHub issues or PRs related to developer experience
 - Build example apps with MUI products and create how-to content around them
 - Research and write case studies
 - Overhaul the [Showcase](https://mui.com/material-ui/discover-more/showcase/)
-- Revamp the company blog infrastructure to empower less technical teammates to contribute
+- Revamp the company blog infrastructure to empower less technical teammates to contribute (e.g. HR)
 - Contribute to integrations with other popular libraries and frameworks
 - Create a learning section in the documentation for hybrid written and video tutorials